Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

        [103, 203]])
 ```

-Remember, as we saw [above](single-axis-tuple), size 1 axes may seem
+Remember, as we saw [before](single-axis-tuple), size 1 axes may seem
 redundant, but they are not a bad thing.
 Not only do they allow indexing an
 array uniformly, they are also very important in the way they interact with
 NumPy's broadcasting rules.

 (advanced-indices)=
 ## Advanced Indices